Nasal Fracture in Children

 A nasal fracture is a break in one or more of the bones of the nose, caused by trauma.

 - Falls, sports, and automobile accidents are common causes of nasal fracture.

 - Your child may need to have his or her nose put back in alignment, usually under general anesthesia.

 - Specific treatment for nasal fracture varies according to the nature of the injury, how long ago it happened, and other associated injuries.

 - Your child may need additional surgery to help restore the nose’s cosmetic appearance.

-- For several weeks after the injury, it is important to be especially careful not to reinjure the nose.
+- For several weeks after the injury, it's important to be especially careful not to reinjure the nose.